MatthiasValvekens/certomancer-csc-dummy/README.md

 although the caller is still required to go through the motions of requesting a SAD token before any signatures will be returned.

+**Note:** The CSC dummy server currently does _not_ launch Certomancer Animator or otherwise expose access to trust services managed by Certomancer.
+For now, you need to launch Certomancer Animator in a separate process if you need those.

+(The reason is that Certomancer doesn't (yet) natively integrate with `aiohttp`, it currently only does WSGI.
+That may change in the future.)

 ## Example usage

 See here: